vuxcode/pr1-project-IsakIzzy/README.md

 Styled the buttons.
 Will try to make the background get darker for a new window on the same site, like some websites do with logins. on the same site for the user to add items.

+I am trying to make the options for ingredients change the text.
+I found out how to do it by simply typing the function into the console.
+I even got it to change the text based on which ingredient was selected.
+But Im trying to figure out how to do it without the console.

+Putting the onclick in the select element worked after multiple attempts at stuff..
+Nice.

+Now everything works.
+Now I just need to figure how to make them appear at the right places and also to store the choice.

+Except, if i click something and then return to blank.
+After that the selector wont appear again.

 # Project Summary